hakondh/RPG-game/README.md

 The hero can attack, and doing so will show how much damage is dealt.
 It is also possible to display stats for heroes, weapons and armor.

+Information about a hero will look something like this:

+    WARRIOR Fingolfin details:
+    HP: 480 (+90)
+    STR: 63 (+13)
+    DEX: 25 (+6)
+    INT: 9 (+0)
+    LVL: 9
+    XP to next: 212
+    Attacking for 119

+The first number after the attribute is the total value, while the value in parenthesis is the bonus value.

 ## How to run

 The program can be run by simply opening it in an IDE, and using the IDE's tools to run the main method, which can be found in *src/main/java/no/experis/game/Main.java*.